Australia Will Consider Granting Asylum To Saudi Woman Who Fears For Her Life

 Amid global outcry, she was granted temporary entry into Thailand under the protection of the refugee agency.
 The UNHCR is currently evaluating her asylum claim, which is expected to take up to a week.

-"The Australian government is pleased that Ms Rahaf Mohammed Alqunun is having her claim for protection assessed by the UNHCR," a spokesperson for the Australian Department of Home Affairs said Tuesday, according to Australia's The New Daily.
+"The Australian government is pleased that Ms Rahaf Mohammed Al-Qunun is having her claim for protection assessed by the UNHCR," a spokesperson for Australia's Department of Home Affairs told NPR on Tuesday.

-The news site quoted the spokesperson as saying the government had "serious concerns on this matter and the need for Ms Alqunun's claim to be assessed expeditiously."
+The spokesperson said the government had "serious concerns on this matter and the need for Ms Al-Qunun's claim to be assessed expeditiously."
 An application for a humanitarian visa "will be carefully considered once the UNHCR process has concluded."

 Alqunun's father — a senior Saudi official — and her brother, who she says often physically abused her, are currently in Thailand.
 The arrival "scared me a lot," she said Monday on Twitter.